OCA/odoorpc/doc/source/faq.rst

 Update a record with an `on_change` method
 ------------------------------------------

+.. note:
+    It is about the the old API (`on_change` statement declared in a XML view with its associated Python method).

 `OdooRPC` does not provide helpers for such methods currently.
 A call to an ``on_change`` method intend to be executed from a view and there is no support for that (not yet?) such as fill a form, validate it, etc...